Best Hikes in Norway: Why Hiking in Lysefjord Rocks?

 Pipeaway blogger Ivan Kralj standing on the Kalleliklumpen boulder hovering over the cliff in Florli, Lysefjord, one of the best hikes in Norway, photo by Ivan Kralj

-Traveling in Norway and not seeing its amazing fjords would be a top-level sin in “Visit Norway” Bible.
+Traveling to Norway and not seeing its amazing fjords would be a top-level sin in the “Visit Norway” Bible.
 There are almost 1.200 fjords in this Scandinavian country, so you practically need to be blind or very determined to miss these natural wonders.
-Where there are fjords, there are also steep cliffs created by the glacier.
-Cliffs mean mountains, mountains mean hiking!
-It’s simple: if you want to experience the true Norwegian nature, you need to put the hiking boots on!
-Hiking in Norway rocks!
-And if I’d need to put the finger on the map, I’d say that Lysefjord provides some of the best hikes in Norway!

 For the best hikes in Norway, head to Lysefjord, the home of extraordinary rock formations

 With the advent of social media which promoted some of the Norwegian rocks into Instagrammable must-do photo shoot sites, hiking in Norway became trendier than ever.
 Some of the Norwegian hiking trails became a magnet to an abundance of loud and disrespectful tourists who might affect the experience of your hiking holidays.
-If you are mainly aiming for some Facebook likes, follow this list from top to bottom, as it more or less rates the hiking sites from the most accessible ones to the least popular ones.
-If you still believe that the best hiking vacations are the ones where you can indeed meet nature, without the intrusion of uncontrollable laughter, screaming and portable music players, head to the bottom of this “best hikes in Norway” list – you might have the rock just for yourself!

-Best places for Lysefjord hiking
+Best places for a Lysefjord hike

 1. Preikestolen hike